This is a working in progress document, it will change ...

 - Do try a couple of times for the tests ...

 - Some speed tests do have the option to pick the location of the target server.
-The ones that closed to you are likely to be the fastest.
-But do try a few others if you are not getting the speed you are after.
+The ones close to you are likely to be the fastest.
+Try a few others if you are not getting the speed you are after.

 - Firewalla monitoring mode will influence a bit on the test result.